 - If having rice with your lentils, put it to boil with three cups of water and 1 teaspoon of salt.
-It will take 10-15 minutes and be ready when your lentils are.14 ounces organic Red Lentils
+It will take 10-15 minutes, and be ready when your lentils are.

-- Chop your garlic, spring onions and bell peppers in massive cuts.
+- Chop your garlic, spring onions, and bell peppers in massive cuts.
 Remember that reducing your vegetables’ surface exposure to the heat keeps more of their nutrients.
-Feel free to add any other leftover veggies you have, such as broccoli or cauliflower stems.2 spring onions, ½ red bell pepper, ½ yellow bell pepper, 2 garlic cloves
+Feel free to add any leftover veggies, such as broccoli or cauliflower stems.

-- In a pan, stir-fry your veggies with the coconut oil for 3 minutes and add the yellow curry paste.1 teaspoon coconut oil
+- In a pan, stir-fry your veggies with the coconut oil for 3 minutes, and add the yellow curry paste.

-- Add the coconut milk, curry paste and all the spices.
-Let the mixture simmer for another 2 minutes.½ cup coconut milk, 1 tablespoon yellow vegan thai curry Paste, 1 teaspoon turmeric, 1 inch ground fresh ginger, 1 teaspoon black pepper, 1 teaspoon coriander Seeds, 1 bunch Cilantro Leaves
+- Add the coconut milk, curry paste, and all the spices.
+Let the mixture simmer for another 2 minutes.

-- Add the lentils along with 4 cups of water, stir twice during the 10 minutes it will take to be ready.14 ounces organic Red Lentils
+- Add the lentils and 4 cups of water, and stir twice during the 10 minutes it will take to be ready.

 - Adjust the flavor.
-You migh choose to add some curry or salt.2 teaspoons Sea Salt
+You might choose to add some curry or salt.

 We sometimes take for granted that we have years (or decades) of cooking experience that the average visitor may not.
 Add to, or remove from, the list below with health and safety tips.